MJstephenson/Shopping-app/README.md

 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Stripe](https://stripe.com) used for online secure payments of ecommerce products/services.
 - [AWS S3](https://aws.amazon.com/s3) used for online static file storage.
-- [Mermaidchart] (https://mermaidchart.com) used making the ERD diagram
+- [Mermaidchart](https://mermaidchart.com) used making the ERD diagram.

 ## Database Design